6 Day Great Smoky Mountains Itinerary With Easy Hikes, Lodging and Local Tips

 Day 5- Tuckaleechee Caverns

 Escape the heat of the day with a tour of the “Greatest Site Under the Smokies.”
 The Tuckaleechee Caverns have been carved over tens of thousands of years and are estimated to be between 20 and 30 million years old.
-It’s a huge favorite with the kids and a great place to cool off on a hot summer day.

 Look for the seismometer in the gift shop.
 It has recorded the earthquake that caused the tsunami in Thailand as well as underground nuclear tests in North Korea.
 Pretty cool!

-For additional activities in Townsend, see our blog “Exploring Townsend- A Local’s Guide.“
+For additional activities in Townsend, see our blog “Exploring Townsend- A Local’s Guide.

 Day 6- Other Fun Activities in the Smokies